 Drawing on international best practice, Genio applies an action research method to informing the rollout of complex change efforts where problems are intertwined and there are strong, differing views across stakeholders about the nature of the problem and the ways in which it should be addressed.

-In the areas of homelessness, mental health, disability, dementia and addiction there are services that are often seeking to provide greater choice and adapt to more effective approaches.
+In the areas of homelessness, mental health, disability, dementia, addiction, Traveller Health and Migrant Health there are services that are often seeking to provide greater choice and adapt to more effective approaches.
 However, staff are often struggling to implement multiple competing objectives and senior management usually have urgent, emerging crises that they need to respond to.

 Action research uses a cyclical method to promote shared problem-solving and focuses on resolving implementation challenges in ‘real-time’ as they emerge.